Some of the links in this post may be affiliate links.

 Instead of mixing my own blend (which of course you can do), I planted the healthy corms that I was able to rescue into an amazing mix from Oh Happy Plants.

-The blend from Oh Happy Plants is called Pray For Us and you can use code OHIOTROPICS to get 10% off.
+The blend from Oh Happy Plants is called Pray For Us and you will get 10% off automatically at checkout by using my link.

 This is an amazing mix because you can use it straight out of the bag and is chunky enough so that you can keep your potting mix moist while still allowing air to the root system.
 This is an ideal situation for Alocasia plants, and root rot will be a thing of the past.